MicrosoftLearning/mslearn-fabric/Instructions/Labs/06-data-warehouse.md

 1. Sign into the Power BI service at [https://app.powerbi.com](https://app.powerbi.com).
 2. In the menu on the left, select **Workspaces** (the icon looks similar to &#128455;).
-3. Create a new workspace with a name of your choice, selecting the **Premium per user** license mode in the workspace settings.
+3. Create a new workspace with a name of your choice, selecting the **Fabric capacity** license mode in the workspace settings.
 4. When your new workspace opens, it should be empty, as shown here:

     ![Screenshot of an empty workspace in Power BI.](./Images/new-workspace.png)